Pompeo seeks unity against China’s assertiveness, but don’t expect an Asian NATO

 But Narushige Michishita, vice president of the National Graduate Institute for Policy Studies in Tokyo, said the Quad was becoming “more serious and concrete.”

-“All four Quad members feel threatened by China in one way or another: political influence activities, cyber attacks, intellectual property theft, territorial disputes, and, most importantly, China’s increasingly clear intention to challenge and reshape existing international systems and values,” he said.
+“All four Quad members feel threatened by China in one way or another: political influence activities, cyberattacks, intellectual property theft, territorial disputes and, most importantly, China’s increasingly clear intention to challenge and reshape existing international systems and values,” he said.

 While each of the Quad states valued relationships with China, they also realized they could engage more effectively if they “speak in one voice and pressure China to move in the more cooperative path,” he added.

-Asked recently about Pompeo’s plans to forge a coalition against Beijing, Wang, the Chinese Foreign Ministry spokesman, said the Secretary of State was “talking nonsense.”
+Asked recently about Pompeo’s plans to forge a coalition against Beijing, Wang, the Chinese Foreign Ministry spokesman, said the secretary of state was “talking nonsense.”

 “He won’t see that day,” Wang told a news conference on Sept.
 29. “And his successors won't see that day either, because that day will never, ever come.”